Caroline-Amanquah/Github-CV/README.md

 ## Work Experience:

-Psychological Wellbeing Practitioner | NHS
+### Psychological Wellbeing Practitioner, *NHS* (10/2020 - 10/2022)
-Mental Health Recovery Support Worker | Maison Moti Research Assistant | University of Essex
+- Delivered cognitive behavioural interventions and assessments to clients with mental health challenges and disabilities through various channels, including phone, video, face- to-face, and typed communication.
+Attained a recovery rate of around 80%.

-Training Officer | University of Essex
+### Mental Health Recovery Support Worker, *Maison Moti* (09/2019 - 07/2020)

-**Company Name** (start-date to end-date)
+- Used supervision and team meetings to coordinate health and social care services and effectively plan interventions.
+Assessed service user needs, maintained support plans, and implemented administrative tasks to ensure independent living goals are met.
-_Your job title_
+- Drafted meeting minutes as needed.

-- Any experience, including roles and responsibilities and results achived in bullet point format.
+### Research Assistant, *University of Essex* (10/2017 - 12/2018)

-**Company Name** (start-date to end-date)
+- I also conducted hypothesis testing and recorded findings as a research assistant at the University of Essex mainly using MATLAB, SPSS and Excel.

-_Your job title_
+### Training Officer, *University of Essex* (10/2017 - 03/2018)

-- Any experience relevent to software development
+- As the Training Officer for Nightline, I effectively trained volunteers and actively kept the training of the executive team up to date and provided mental health support to service users.

 ## Interests
-- Hackathon's: Ranked Top 10 in Cognizant's Full Stack Developer Hackathon
+- Hackathon's: Ranked Top 10 in the 2023 TargetJobs National Coding Challenge in full stack development in partnership with Cognizant.
 - Swimming
 - Art
 - Writing